24-34 North Bridge Street,

 No one has favorited this theater yet

 Located in Bathgate, a small town to the west of Edinburgh, the Regal Cinema opened on 17th July 1938 with Janet Gaynor in “A Star is Born”.
 It was designed in an Art Deco style by Leven architect Andrew David Haxton, who employed Newcastle-upon-Tyne based interior designer John Alexander, to provide the two relief panels of naked Roman charioteers on the splay walls beside the proscenium.
-These were considered indecent back in 1938, and almost cost the cinema it operating licence, but it was allowed.
-They are the only two examples of Alexander’s work remaining in Britain, the others are at the Northwick Cinema, Worcester.
+These were considered indecent back in 1938, and almost cost the cinema its operating licence, but they were allowed.
+There are two other examples of Alexander’s work remaining in Britain, the the Northwick Cinema, Worcester (now in retail use) and the Forum Cinema, Hexham (now a Wetherspoons pub).
 The Regal Cinema had a proscenium 30 feet wide and a 28 feet deep stage, with four dressing rooms.

 In the 1970’s, the auditorium was sub-divided horizontally and the lower section went to other uses.
 The former circle became a 467 seat cinema.
 The building was taken over by West Lothian Distric Council by 1984.
 It was closed just after Christmas 1992 and a new operator was sought.
 It re-opened later in 1993.